The de Rham-Fargues-Fontaine cohomology: Adic etale motives

 \begin{rmk} We now give a triangulated, more down-to-earth definition of $\RigDAeff(S)$.
 One can consider the derived category of \'etale sheaves on $\Sm/S$ with values in $\Q$-modules.
 Its full subcategory given by complexes of sheaves $\mcF$ such that $\R\Gamma(X,\mcF)\cong\R\Gamma(\B^1_X,\mcF)$ is (the triangulated category underlying) $\RigDAeff(S)$.
 We remark that there is a left adjoint to the canonical inclusion, and that these categories are actually DG-categories.
 Similarly, we can give a more down-to-earth definition of $\RigDA(S)$: its objects are collections $\{\mcF_i\}_{i\in\N}$ of complexes of sheaves in $\RigDAeff(S)$ together with quasi-isomorphisms $\mcF_{i}\to\underline{\Hom}(T_S,\mcF_{i+1})$. \end{rmk}

 \begin{rmk} We now give a more blue-sky definition of $\RigDAeff(S)$.
 By \cite[Proposition 4.8.1.17]{lurie-ha} one can consider the (presentable) infinity-category $\Sh_{\et}(\Sm/S)$ of simplicial \'etale sheaves on $\Sm/S$ as well as its tensor product $\Sh_{\et}(\Sm/S)\otimes\Ch\Q$ with the derived infinity category of (chain complexes of) $\Q$-modules and let $\RigDAeff(S)$ be its full infinity-subcategory of $\B^1_S$-invariant objects (one may equivalently consider \'etale \emph{hypersheaves} by \cite[Corollary 2.4.19]{agv}).
 We can also define $\RigDA(S)$ as the homotopy colimit $\varinjlim\RigDAeff(S)$ following the functor $\mcF\mapsto\mcF\otimes T_S$, computed in the category of presentable infinity-categories and left adjoint functors $\Prl$.
-Equivalently, it is the homotopy limit $\varprojlim\RigDAeff(S)$ following the functor $\mcF\mapsto\underline{\Hom}(T_S,\mcF)$, computed in the category of presentable infinity-categories and right adjoint functors $\Prr$ (or in infinity-categories) by \cite[Corollary 2.22]{robalo}. \end{rmk}
+Equivalently, it is the homotopy limit $\varprojlim\RigDAeff(S)$ following the functor $\mcF\mapsto\underline{\Hom}(T_S,\mcF)$, computed in the category of presentable infinity-categories and right adjoint functors $\Prr$ (or {computed} in infinity-categories) by \cite[Corollary 2.22]{robalo}. \end{rmk}

-\begin{rmk} By definition, (a suitable localization of) the projective model structure on presheaves makes the natural functor $\Sm/S\to\RigDA(S)$ universal among functors $R\colon\Sm/S\to $ to $\Q$-enriched model categories $M$ in which $R(X)\cong\holim R(\mcU)$ for any Cech \'etale hypercover $\mcU\to X$, the maps $R(\B^1_X)\to R(X)$ are invertible in the homotopy category, and $R(M)\mapsto R(T^1\otimes M) $ is an automorphism on the homotopy category.
-The same is true by replacing $M$ with an arbitrary infinity-category with small colimits (see \cite[Theorem 2.30]{robalo}).
+\begin{rmk} By definition, (a suitable localization of) the projective model structure on presheaves makes the natural functor $\Sm/S\to\RigDA(S)$ universal among functors $R\colon\Sm/S $ to $\Q$-enriched model categories $M$ {satisfying the following requirements: \begin{enumerate}[(i)] \item $R(X)\cong\holim R(\mcU)$ for any Cech \'etale hypercover $\mcU\to X$; \item The maps $R(\B^1_X)\to R(X)$ are invertible in the homotopy category; \item $R(M)\mapsto R(T^1\otimes M) $ is an automorphism on the homotopy category. \end{enumerate}} The same is true by replacing $M$ with an arbitrary infinity-category with small colimits (see \cite[Theorem 2.30]{robalo}).
 We remark that, as we take coefficients in $\Q$, the condition on Cech hypercovers extends automatically to arbitrary \'etale hypercovers (see \cite[Proposition 2.4.19]{agv}). \end{rmk}